shuyuan-liu/iac_lab_4_group_34/Richard Zhou PS.md

 The improvement I made during coding:
 1. Shuyuan Leo Liu suggest me to [remove unrelated comments and incorrect format at the head](https://github.com/shuyuan-liu/iac_lab_4_group_34/commit/5557f6c17ded0fd398a35d54280f81e5709cc5d1).
 Done.[See here for changes](https://github.com/shuyuan-liu/iac_lab_4_group_34/commit/18e70f9a82282443f31ff73bf0d8c250ff4f24b1)
-2. Correct the method of combining 20 digits of 0 and 1 with the input in sign extend.[See here for changes](https://github.com/shuyuan-liu/iac_lab_4_group_34/commit/1e877402444a762074fda79e7f45f6bc35892bf0)
+2. At the early stages, I corrected the method of combining 20 digits of 0 and 1 with the input in sign extend.[See here for changes.](https://github.com/shuyuan-liu/iac_lab_4_group_34/commit/1e877402444a762074fda79e7f45f6bc35892bf0)This reminds me that I should always be careful checking typing errors during coding.
 3. The output RD of instruction memory should be separated into different inputs connected to register file instead of only 1 output.
-[See here for changes](https://github.com/shuyuan-liu/iac_lab_4_group_34/commit/85c67df7ef0d54f0b992e4ef81d837004428bcf9)
+[See here for changes.](https://github.com/shuyuan-liu/iac_lab_4_group_34/commit/85c67df7ef0d54f0b992e4ef81d837004428bcf9) I learned how to write registers in a correct format.

-Updated RISC-V and improvement I made
+Special design decision:

-The improvement I made during coding:
+1. I sep up different numbers for flags such as Immformat and ALUsucB.
+Those numbers represent different conditions.
-1. I checked the sign-extend data structure for different type of instructions.
-S type is not included.
+2. During writing of control unit, our team notice that we need to separate the output from PC and register file for some of the special instrutions like jalr.
+So we add a multiplexer connecting Program Counter and register( this is also mentioned by Jim and Boyan's statements).
+There is also an unused line that connects from PC to RD1 and an unused multiplexer.
+They should be used to serve auipc.

-2. In my previous coding, RegWrite: 1 for add  (op = 19, 51), 0 for branch.
-In my updated control.sv: RegWrite: 1 for op = 19(alu immediate), 23(auipc), 51(alu normal), 55(load upper immediate), 103(jalr), 111(jal).
+What I might do differently
-3. I noticed that data memory block is used for both load and store insturctions, ResultSrc = 1 only in load insturtions because RAM needs to write data back to registers.
+1. Try to finish programs earlier toget advices from GTA.
-4. For jal, jalr, auipc instructions, we need to add a new multiplexer after RD1 output of Register File.
-This decides whether we use PC or the sign extended result that is written into the registers.
-A new output ALUsrcA is added to contorl unit.
+2. Write down the plan on notebook first before designing in order to save time for thinking.
-5. My teammate Jim suggested that PC+4 needs to connect to a multiplexer as well.
-He updated control.sv with a new output JALctrl.
-It controls the select of PC+4 and result from registers.
-Their destination is WD3.
-JALctul is 1 only for jal and jalr.
+3. Learn to use GTKwave more effectively to help testing.